mvitale1989/terraform-libvirt-testbed/example/README.md

 1. Create a `terraform.tfvars` file, and add the line `ssh_authorized_keys = ["<your_ssh_key_here>"]`
 2. Run `terraform init`
 3. Run `terraform apply`, verify that all looks as expected, and then confirm the apply.

+The instances will be created for you, and you're able to connect to them.
+You can then find their IP by asking libvirt about the subnets' DHCP leases, e.g. `virsh net-dhcp-leases --network example-pub0`.
+Also logging in throguh the console works, password is `admin`.